bombyx3d/buildsystem/README.md

   * [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (version 8 or later)
   * [Apache ANT](http://ant.apache.org/)

 Invoke `ant` in the root directory of the project.
-It will compile the sources and create file `bin/zbt.jar`.
+It will compile the sources and create file `bin/buildsystem.jar`.

+It is also recommended to run tests after compilation.
+This can be achieved by invoking the `ant run-tests` command in the root directory of the project.

 Also, projects files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) are included.